mojaves/pyrana/README.md

 --------

 Pyrana is a python package designed to provides simple access to multimedia files.
-Pyrana is based on the FFmpeg (http://ffmpeg.org) libraries, but provides an independent API.
+Pyrana is based on the [FFmpeg](http://ffmpeg.org) libraries, but provides an independent API.

-Pyrana sets you free from the tyranny of `subprocess`.
+Pyrana sets you free from the tyranny of [subprocess](http://docs.python.org/3/library/subprocess.html).
-Without pyrana, almost every piace of code which wanted to use the mighty `FFmpeg`, had to `subprocess` it.
+Without pyrana, almost every piace of code which wanted to use the mighty FFmpeg, had to subprocess it.
 You had no choice. pyrana provides an powerful, pythonic alternative.
 If you *want* to subprocess() FFmpeg, fine, go ahead.
 If you *do not want* it, pyrana may be what you were looking for.